Bike to Work, Bike to Play, Bike Tomorrow, Bike Today!

 (photo courtesy Cedar Valley Cyclists)

 Spring is in the air, birds are singing, spring flowers are blooming, the sun is shining, and the grass is greener.
-What does this mean?
-Spring is here and summer is getting closer.
-It is time to pull out that bicycle, grease the chain, pump up the tires and hit the trails.
-May is Bike Month and in 2017, Cedar Falls is participating by providing various events throughout the month.
+Summer will soon be here, pull out that bicycle, grease the chain, pump up the tires and hit the trails.
+Let's celebrate biking since May is National Bike Month!

 WHAT IS BIKE MONTH?